How (and Why) to Tell Killer Sales Stories

 In an interview with VoiceAmerica Business Channel, business storytelling expert and author of Putting Stories to Work Shawn Callahan succinctly sums up the importance of using former sales stories to establish credibility.
 He explains, that a sales story “demonstrates that you, first of all, understand what their needs are– that you’ve dealt with them before and that you’ve successfully helped somebody through the process.”

-According to DeFranco, stories don’t only help buyers see that what you’re selling works.
+DeFranco went on to explain that “stories don’t only help buyers see that what you’re selling works.
 They also show that you’re a knowledgeable and trustworthy expert.
 Sales storytelling shows that you know the ins-and-outs of your company and its history.
-That you’re armed with sufficient knowledge to be trusted.
+That you’re armed with sufficient knowledge to be trusted.”

 Use Sales Stories to Handle Objections